 If you want to construct, extend or alter a dwelling or a building, it is likely that you will need to make an application under the building regulations.

-Our building control team processes the applications and carries out inspections to ensure that building work satisfies the standards.
+Our building control team process the applications and carry out inspections to ensure that building work satisfies the standards.

-Depending on the scale and type of work involved you may use either a full plans application or by submitting a building notice.
-We can accept applications by post, email to firstname.lastname@example.org or by hand at our offices.
+Depending on the scale and type of work involved you may use either a full plans application or submit a building notice.
+We can accept applications by post, email, or by hand at our offices.

 We now have one form for building notices/full plans applications and regularisation applications (please tick in the appropriate box at the top of the form to indicate the type of application you require).

 A building notice application can be submitted for small domestic works and often no plans are needed.
-However, on occasions we may ask for further information i.e. structural calculations and specifications depending on the type of works.
+However, we may sometimes ask for further information (i.e. structural calculations and specifications) depending on the type of works.
 We offer a structural design service for small works and would be happy to provide you with a free no obligation fee quote for this service.
 Please call our office on 01233 330282 for more details.

 Full plans application can be used for any type of work, where you require your drawings to be checked and approved.